tristan3214/all_phot/README.md

 2. Merge easy_phot into all_phot.

 3. Try to make into an executable application similar to a .exe file on windows.

-4. Look into fixing the sensitivity of the parameter file and its spacing.